 Cost basis is the amount of money you have invested in the shares of a particular fund or individual security.
 It represents the basic dollar amount, that when compared to the price at which you sell your shares, tells you how much of a capital gain or loss you have realized.

-Jeff Gerold, CFP is the Southwestern Regional Director of Development and is based in Austin, Texas.
-Jeff has worked in advanced charitable planning for nearly a decade.
-He enjoys helping clients achieve their philanthropic goals, and in the process, reduce federal income and capital gains taxes, ultimately turning those savings into gains for charity.
-Jeff’s experience includes a broad spectrum of charitable contributions such as oil and gas wells, real estate, and private company stock.
+Jeff Gerold CFP® CEPA is the Senior Director of Development, Southwest and leads the U.S. West Team of Regional Directors.
+He is based in Austin, Texas.
+Jeff has worked in advanced charitable planning for over a decade.
+Jeff’s experience includes a broad spectrum of charitable contributions such as private company stock, restricted and control stock and alternative investments like hedge or private equity funds.
 Jeff is a Central Texas native and a graduate of the University of North Texas in Denton.
-In 1998, he began his career in Financial Services.
-In 2005, he fulfilled the educational and exam requirements to be a Certified Financial Planning (CFP®) practitioner.
-In 2009, Jeff earned the Chartered Advisor in Philanthropy® (CAP®) designation.
+In 1998, he began his career in financial services.
+Jeff is a Certified Financial Planning (CFP®) practitioner and a Certified Exit Planning Advisor.

 Ethan Burke is the Southeastern Regional Director of Development, based in Charlottesville, Virginia with his wife and three boys.
 He is responsible for business development, relationship management and advanced philanthropic planning.
 Ethan has more than 20 years of experience in advanced charitable planning.
 Before joining NPT, Ethan spent 10 years with St. Jude Children’s Research Hospital, working with high net worth individuals on legacy planning with complex assets.
 Ethan also served as a financial advisor at Merrill Lynch as a private wealth strategist.
 He received a graduate certificate from Georgetown University in Managing Global Business and a B.A. degree in Political Science from Southern Methodist University in Dallas, Texas.